kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

   )
 );

--- enrollments: user can manage their own enrollment rows drop policy if exists "enrollments_user_rw" on public.enrollments;
+-- enrollments: user can manage their own rows drop policy if exists "enrollments_user_rw" on public.enrollments;
 create policy "enrollments_user_rw"
 on public.enrollments